 Do You Need Additional Riders?

-When you go car shopping, do you buy just the base model or you look for additional upgrades like navigation system, power locks etc?
+When you go car shopping, do you buy just the base model or you look for additional upgrades like a navigation system, power locks etc?
 The same case is with the riders.
 They offer you additional benefits along with the policy of long-term care and financial aid when struck with a critical illness etc. Adding these riders to your financial basket can really enhance the benefits provided by a life insurance policy alone.

 8 Best Life Insurance Companies For Seniors